Common Server Issues and How to Fix Them

 How to Fix It:

-- Enable Caching: Implement caching mechanisms like Memcached or Redis to reduce server load and improve response times.
+- Enable Caching: Implement caching mechanisms like Memcached or Redis to reduce server load.

 3. Security Vulnerabilities